ballerina-platform/ballerina-dev-website/components/integration/data-oriented-programming/code/java-bbe/optional-types.md

 ---
 title: 'Model optionality'
-description: In data-oriented programming, where data takes precedence, modeling optionality is crucial for expressing the presence or absence of data in a concise and type-safe manner. <br><br>Optional typing enables the indication of nullable or absent values, while optional fields offer flexibility in representing different data states.<br><br>Ballerina simplifies this process by providing built-in support for optional types and fields.
-This eliminates the risk of null pointer exceptions and related bugs, ensuring more robust code.
+description: In data-oriented programming, where data takes precedence, modeling optionality is crucial for expressing the presence or absence of data in a concise and type-safe manner. <br><br>Optional typing enables the indication of nullable or absent values, while optional fields offer flexibility in representing different data states.<br><br>Ballerina has built-in support for optional types and fields, eliminating the risk of null pointer exceptions and related bugs, ensuring more robust code.
 url: https://github.com/ballerina-guides/integration-samples/tree/main/model-optionality-for-dop
 ---
 ```